CaptainBiswa69/Money-Manager/README.md

 `❌` Add Monthly limit and show How much has been spent Yet.

-`❌` Show Charts of Money Spent on each day

 `✔️` Add Expense and Income

 `✔️` Show Total Balance